cloudmesh-community/sp19-222-101/project-report/report.md

 things are calculated.
 In this case we can get into the weeds of the path, I don't need a derivation but equations can be helpful.

-:wave: math in text can be shown with ^ and _ for super and power scripts by putting in between money signs $ $.

 :question: How do we cite equations? :smiley: You can seed them just like a table.
 Give me the equation and I can showcase.